How to Import a Kei Truck from Japan: A Step-by-Step Guide

 - Standard title application and registration fees

-Restrictive states may limit kei trucks to off-road use only, require additional inspections, or decline to register them entirely.
-Check our state-by-state legality guide before importing.
+Restrictive states may limit kei trucks to off road use only, require additional inspections, or decline to register them entirely.
+Check our state by state legality guide before importing.

 Pro tip: Some buyers use Montana LLC registration to title their kei truck, particularly if their home state is restrictive.
 This is a legal gray area that varies by situation.
 Consult with a legal professional if considering this route.